wp-plugins/smart-donations/readme.txt

 11. Donation Wall

 == Changelog ==
+= 3.2 =
+* Added customization for cash sign in the paypal progress indicator, fixed a problem with the returning url of the donation buttons.
 = 3.1 =
 * Added donation wall for paypal donations (pro feature) = 2.9.9 =